Garry Hurvitz Centre for Brain & Mental Health

 For Children’s Mental Health Week, SickKids mental health experts share their strategies and tips to support the mental wellbeing and foster resiliency in children and youth

-Executive Director, Brain & Mental Health Program, The Garry Hurvitz Centre for Community Mental Health
+Executive Sponsor, Brain & Mental Health Program, The Garry Hurvitz Centre for Community Mental Health

 Ms. Marie Bomba